ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * the directory named for the correct ``plugin_type`` within ``~/.ansible/plugins/`` - for example, ``~/.ansible/plugins/callback_plugins``
 * the directory named for the correct ``plugin_type`` within ``/usr/share/ansible/plugins/`` - for example, ``/usr/share/ansible/plugins/plugin_type/action_plugins``

-Once your plugin file is in one of these locations, Ansible will load it and you can use it in a any local task, playbook, or role.
+Once your plugin file is in one of these locations, Ansible will load it and you can use it in a any local module, task, playbook, or role.

 If you want to use your local plugin only in certain playbooks:

 * store it in a sub-directory for the correct ``plugin_type`` (for example, ``filter_plugins`` or ``inventory_plugins``) in the directory that contains the playbook(s)